Li Martins: 2006–present: Career as an actress

 In 2010, Lissah also appeared in Jekyll & Hyde - The Doctor and the Monster.
 Another Broadway musical, based on the classic work of Robert Louis Stevenson.
 With a version of Cláudio Botelho and direction of Fred Hanson, the show has already been assembled in 17 countries, with more than 1,500 exhibitions at the Plymouth Theater in New York, which was on display at Teatro Bradesco in São Paulo.
 In 2011, Lissah performed with the children's musical The Phantom of the Mask at the Raul Cortez Theater in São Paulo and the Clara Nunes Theater in Rio de Janeiro.
 The show is a free adaptation that the mining author Victor Louis Stutz made of the classic Phantom of the Opera, by Gaston Louis Alfred Leroux.
 The direction is of Rosi Campos, well known for having interpreted the Morga Witch of the Rá-Tim-Bum Castle.
 In 2012, she took part in another great challenge in musical theater, the role of Filipina Cynthia, married to the mechanic Bob, character of Saulo Vasconcelos, in the Brazilian production of Priscilla - Queen of the Desert, which began the season on March 17 in the Theater Bradesco in São Paulo.
 Since her debut in musicals, Lissah has always played the young lady of the history and now she has to live the opposite.
 The play tells the story of three drag queens traveling from Sydney to a tourist town in the remote Australian desert to perform.
 In 2014, Li participated in the reality show This Artist I am.
 In the same year she travels to Brazil with the Disney in Concert, which mixes musical and show, interpreting the famous songs of classic films of Walt Disney.
 In 2015, she joined the list of participants of the eighth season of reality show The Farm.
 In 2016 was released its first single Vai Chegar, which is part of the opening theme of the telenovela Sila of Rede Bandeirantes.

 Personal life

 In April 2007, Martins began a relationship with the singer Matheus Herriez, once a member of the group Br'oz.
 They married on May 20, 2009 at the Our Lady of Brazil Church in São Paulo.
 The couple divorced in 2014 but this was not made public until October 2015, when Lissah disclosed it during her participation in The Farm.
 In December 2015 she began to date model João Paulo Mantovani (JP) and in February 2017 the couple announced they were expecting their first child.
 On June 14, 2017, by which time the couple had separated, she gave birth to a girl, Antonella.

+Influences

+Her musical influences are Celine Dion, Mariah Carey, Toni Braxton and Britney Spears.